CristianICS/MIFCSheet/README.md

 - Class-based Structure: Using a class (e.g., IndexedDBHandler) provides a more modern, modular, and reusable structure.
 This aligns well with ES6+ JavaScript practices.
 - Improved Readability: The use of methods within a class improves code organization and readability.
 It separates concerns more clearly and can be extended easily.
 - **Offline-mode**.
+- Inventory parameters easy customization using the JSON dictionaries *inventory_header.js* and *form_columns.js*.

 ## Configuration